Responding to Student Writing

 Students may not entirely understand vague comments like “awkward” or “clarify.”
 They may wonder exactly what tripped you up or confused you—because it’s perfectly clear to them!
 You’ll get better responses from them if they understand your comment fully.

-Students are usually eager to know exactly what they can do.
-Yes, sometimes it may seem like they want you to think for them, but more often they’re asking for more constructive feedback because they’re novices with the kind of writing you’ve assigned.
+Students are usually eager to know exactly what they can do to improve their drafts, and you’ll get better revisions if you give constructive direction.
+Also, your students may be novices in the kind of writing you’re assigning.
 Your positive, constructive suggestions for revision will help them develop more advanced skills.